-The year 2017 saw a sharp rise in IPv6 deployment, influenced to a major extent by the deployment of IPv6 services in India, notably by the Reliance Jio service.
-The next year, 2018, was a quieter year, although the rise in the second half of the year is due to the initial efforts of mass scale IPv6 deployment in the major Chinese service providers.
-This movement accelerated in 2019 and the overall move of some 5% in IPv6 deployment levels had a lot to do with the very rapid rise of the deployment of IPv6 in China.
-There has been an ongoing rise in the level of IPv6 within China, and the measured level of IPv6 has risen from 28% of the user base to 32% over 2023, or an expansion of the Chinese IPv6 user pool by 36M end clients over the year.
+The year 2017 saw a sharp rise in IPv6 deployment, influenced to a major extent by the deployment of IPv6 services in India, notably by the Reliance Jio mobile service.
+The next year, 2018, was a quieter year, although the rise in the second half of the year is due to the initial efforts of mass scale IPv6 deployment by some major Chinese service providers.
+This movement accelerated in 2019 and the overall move of a further 5% in IPv6 deployment levels had a lot to do with the very rapid rise of the deployment of IPv6 in China.
+There has been an ongoing rise in the level of IPv6 within China, and the measured level of IPv6 has risen from 32% of the user base to 42% over 2024, or an expansion of the Chinese IPv6 user pool by some 80M end clients over the year.

-Figure 16 - IPv6 Deployment measurement 2010 - 2023
+Figure 18 - IPv6 Deployment measurement 2010 - 2024

-In 2023 the growth patterns for IPv6 are more diffuse around the world with a 2.5% overall growth rate, although there has been steady growth in IPv6 deployment in Mongolia (27%), Bhutan (20%), Nepal (17%), Norway (17%) and Sweden (11%).
-(Figure 17).
+In 204 the growth patterns for IPv6 are more diffuse around the world with a 3.7% overall growth rate, although there has been steady growth in IPv6 deployment in Mongolia (42%), Bhutan (34%) and Nepal (55%) (Figure 19).

-Figure 17 - IPv6 Deployment measurement - December 2023
+Figure 19 - IPv6 Deployment measurement - December 2024